Why Dario Lenarduzzi hopes his family sticks to terrazzo.

 “His trade was terrazzo, which started in our town where my grandpa was born (Friuli/Arba).
 There’s a terrazzo school on my grandmother’s side.
 Everybody was terrazzo people.
 My father, my grandpa.
 My great uncles have terrazzo businesses in Holland and there’s one in Italy that I’m involved with.
 It’s generation after generation, 300 years ago.”

-In Omaha, the Lenarduzzis ultimately partnered with a contractor named Mark Bertini and moved to Des Moines, where they currently specialize in terrazzo cement, epoxy, precast and concrete on commercial projects.
-A typical mix of his work includes schools, hospitals, grocery stores and office buildings.
-The business employs eight people on the terrazzo side and 20-25 people on the tile side.
+In Omaha, the Lenarduzzis partnered with a contractor named Mark Bertini and moved to Des Moines, where they specialized in terrazzo cement, epoxy, precast and concrete on commercial projects.
+A typical mix of his work included schools, hospitals, grocery stores and office buildings.
+Then in 2022, Lenarduzzi branched out and started his own namesake company: Lenarduzzi Terrazzo Co.

-Lenarduzzi and his partners have identified such a specialty in terrazzo that they’ve expanded all over Iowa, plus to Nebraska, Missouri and part of Illinois -- though he does pay attention to other players in the Midwest market to not step on the toes of any fellow Italians.
+Lenarduzzi and his partners over the years identified such a specialty that they’ve become renowned for terrazzo all over Iowa, Nebraska, Missouri and part of Illinois -- though he does pay attention to other players in the Midwest market to not step on the toes of any fellow Italians.

 “We stay out of Minnesota because two other Italian people have companies there,” he said.